 The first two wines in the lineup were made for Grilli, who became an Italian citizen in 1996, and ex-MLB catcher Francisco Cervelli, who played for the Italian national team at the World Baseball Classic in 2017 and 2009.
 And both wines come from the same regions as the players’ families: Grilli's 2019 Cesanese del Piglio DOCG (40 cases made, $80) is from Lazio and Cervelli's 2019 Negroamaro del Salento IGP (20 cases, $80) is from Puglia.

 Geri says that five more labels with MLB players are in the works, with each participant choosing their own charity beneficiary.
-Grilli is giving 100 percent of the Cesanese del Piglio proceeds to the Italian Baseball Softball Players Association, the Italian players' union he helped establish with Geri in 2017, and Cervelli’s Negroamaro del Salento will benefit Sun.Risas, a nonprofit organization supporting programs for underprivileged children around the world.
+Grilli is giving a portion of the Cesanese del Piglio proceeds to the Italian Baseball Softball Players Association, the Italian players' union he helped establish with Geri in 2017, and Cervelli’s Negroamaro del Salento will benefit Sun.Risas, a nonprofit organization supporting programs for underprivileged children around the world.

 "Everybody wants to be proud of who they are and what they identify with," said Grilli.
 "I take great pride in the Italian culture.
 I have respect for why my grandparents came [to the U.S.] for the better opportunity, but I'd like to go back, because I see how great the traditions I have are."